ItsMeijers/SCAML/README.md

-# SCAML - A Scala library for the YAML markup language
+# SCAML - A purely functional Scala library for the YAML markup language

 **_Note that this project is currently under heavy development and not near production ready._**